RocketChat/docs-old/bots/bots-architecture/README.md

 ## Users and Bots

-Bots in Rocket.Chat require a user account with the `bot` role.
-Other than having a specific set of permissions, bots accounts are treated like regular user accounts within the Rocket.Chat instance.
+Bots in Rocket.Chat require user accounts with the `bot` role.
+Other than having a specific set of permissions, bot accounts are treated like regular user accounts within the Rocket.Chat instance.
 However, to prevent possible confusion, bots also have a "Bot" label to outline their specific functions.